Call Now: (304) 636-7886

 Urgent Care for Pets Available 24 Hours a Day

-Allegheny Veterinary Services provides emergency and urgent care for your pets 24 hours a day, every day*.
+Allegheny Veterinary Services provides emergency and urgent care for our existing clients pets 24 hours a day, every day*.
 You may always bring the patient in to our hospital in Elkins as a walk-in for emergency situations.

 *Note: Allegheny Veterinary Services is not open 24 hours a day, but offers 24 hour on call service.